gbif/model-material/data-mapping.md

 ## 3. Assertions, Citations, and Identifiers for Agents

-NOTE: Skip if you created no `Agent` records in [Step 1](#1-agents)
+NOTE: Skip this step if you created no `Agent` records in [Step 1](#1-agents)

-It is possible to create Agent `Assertion`s, `Citation`s, and `Identifier`s.
-See [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) for general discussions about how to map to these three types of tables and considerations when developing the vocabularies for `assertion_type` and `assertion_unit`.
+It is possible to create `Assertion`s, `Citation`s, and `Identifier`s for `Agent`s.
+See [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) for general discussions about how to map to these three types of tables and considerations when developing the vocabularies for `assertionType` and `assertionUnit`.

 ### `assertionTargetType` vocabulary
-The value for this term MUST be one of `AGENT`, `AGENT_GROUP`, or `COLLECTION` and MUST match the table to which the Assertion applies.
+The value for this term MUST be one of `AGENT`, `AGENT_GROUP`, or `COLLECTION` and MUST match the table to which the `Assertion` applies.

 ## 4. Protocols

-NOTE: Skip if your `Protocol`s are identified only by simple strings (names or descriptions) or if you do not have `Protocol`s mentioned in your data.
+NOTE: Skip this step if your `Protocol`s are identified only by simple strings (names or descriptions) or if you do not have `Protocol`s mentioned in your data.

 A `Protocol` can be used by the classes `Event`, `ChronometricAge`, and the various `Assertion`s.
 If you track protocols with identifiers, create `Protocol` records for them so that they can be connected when the tables they are related to are created.